wavemaker/docs/learn/app-development/variables/custom-formatter.md

 id: ""
 sidebar_label: "Custom Formatter"
 ---
-With Customer Formmater, customize data more specific to your audience.
+With Custom Formatter, customize data more specific to your audience.

 ---